CICS110/CICS110.github.io/main/labs/02-string-formatting/index.md

 Below are how many points translate to what level on the 5-point scale.

-### 1: Below Standards: 0-2 point
+### 1: Below Standards: 0-1 points

+This is the number of points gained by only making the file.

+### 2: Approaching Standards: 2 points

 This is the number of points gained by making the file and completing only half of the first exercise.

-### 2: Approaching Standards: 3-4 points
+### 3: Meeting Standards: 3-4 points

 This is the number of points gained by making the file and completing the first exercise.

-### 3: Meeting Standards: 5-6 points
+### 4: Exceeding Standards: 5 points

 This is the number of points gained by making the file completing the first and second exercises.

-### 4: Exceeding Standards: 7-8 points

-This is the number of points gained by completing basically all the exercises (and specifically completing exercises 2 and 3).